Astoritin/BloatwareSlayer/README.md

 ## Details / 详细信息

-This Magisk module deletes bloatware in Systemless way using Magisk's mount method and the node settings method of KernelSU and APatch.
+This Magisk module deletes bloatware in Systemless way
+using Magisk's mount method
+and the node settings method of
+KernelSU and APatch.
 The general steps are listed below:
 - Install Magisk / KernelSU / APatch.
 - Download and install this module.
+- Launch editor and open file
+   <code>/data/adb/bloatwareslayer/target.txt</code>
-- Open <code>/data/adb/bloatwareslayer/target.txt</code> and add the folder names of the pre-installed apps you want to remove, **one per line**.
+  and add the folder names of the bloatware apps you want to remove, **one per line**.
   For example, if I want to uninstall XiaoAI (the voice assistant), I would use App Manager to find that its folder name is <code>VoiceAssistAndroidT</code>.
-  Then, I would copy VoiceAssistAndroidT into <code>target.txt</code>,  press Enter and then save the change, reboot device to see the effect.
+  Then, I would copy VoiceAssistAndroidT into <code>target.txt</code>, press Enter and then save the change, reboot my device to see the effect.

   **target.txt supports comments using the <code>#</code> symbol.
   Lines starting with <code>#</code> and empty lines will be ignored by the module.**

 该 Magisk 模块通过 Magisk 的挂载方式和 KernelSU 、 APatch 的节点设置办法，